WRDTP Student FAQs

 How to apply?

-It is likely that an area of research could be supervised by a number of academic staff across the DTC.
+It is likely that an area of research could be supervised by a number of academic staff across the DTP.
 A good starting point is to for you to research the university departmental web pages and identify which supervisors have expressed similar research interests to your self.
 You should communicate directly with the relevant academic staff to establish and formulate your research plan.
-You do not apply directly to the DTC.
+You do not apply directly to the DTP.
 All applications must be made via the department where you wish to study.
 Your supervisor/s will know which Pathway your research will link to.

 Specific PhD research projects may also be advertised by departments.
 You will develop your application and proposal with the help of the lead supervisor for these projects.
 Contact the department in the first instance.